What if I find my own internship... one not in the Handshake system?

 - Type of work – must be aligned with the degree program

-While we check companies when they request to be added to Handshake or to post jobs, sometimes there we receive feedback from students or other universities that causes us to take a second look.
+While we check companies when they request to be added to Handshake or to post jobs, sometimes we receive feedback from students or other universities that causes us to take a second look.
 In general, do your own due diligence, and reach out to us if something does not look right.
 In the interview process, ask smart questions about what you will be doing and their expectations.
 Save the job description.